psychogun/psychogun.github.io/docs/linux/Stratum-1-NTP-Server-using-Raspberry-Pi.md

 ```

 Key valus here are the `DEVICES=`, which provides the name of the serial port feeding NMEA data (`/dev/ttyAMA0`) and the pulse-per-second (`/dev/pps0`); they must appear in that order.
-Also important is the `-n` value in `GPSD_OPTIONS=` this tells GPSD to start talking to the GPS device on startup and not to wait for the first client to attach.
+Also important is the `-n` value in `GPSD_OPTIONS=`.
+This tells GPSD to start talking to the GPS device on startup and not to wait for the first client to attach.

 Since we have a fulltime connection via the hardware serial port, there's no need not to start talking with the GPS unit immediately.

 ### Configure gpsd service